mumbleskates/prost/README.md

 each of the tuple's fields is compatible with the `general` encoding itself, and all the fields will use that encoding.

+Like most of the Rust standard library, `bilrost` implements encoding for tuples up to arity 12.

 #### Enumerations

 `bilrost` can derive the required implementations for a numeric enumeration type